yuvalmGS/gigaspaces-wiki-jekyll/xap97/map-api.markdown

 ## GigaMap with a Remote Space

-A client communicating with a remote space performs all its operation via a remote conenction.
+A client communicating with a remote space performs all its operation via a remote connection.
 The remote space can be partitioned (with or without backups) or replicated (sync or async replication based).

 {% indent %}
 ![remote-space-map.jpg](/attachment_files/remote-space-map.jpg)